 PreCheck’s marketing director Bryan Barajas shared the magic of bullet journaling for reflecting on and organizing your life in his session at Managing Editor Live 2020.

 “It’s about putting [self-leadership] into practice, really being intentional with what we want to do with our lives, having that internal dialog with yourself, and making sure that our beliefs match with our actions,” Bryan says.
 “We can write a story that we’re proud of that is true to ourselves.”

 Here are some of Bryan’s tips for starting a bullet journal of your own.

 Connect With Yourself

 A bullet journal starts as a blank notebook, so the possibilities for its use are endless.
-But it's real magic lies in the act of writing by hand: "Writing by hand really has an effect that cannot compare to the keyboard," Bryan says.
-In fact, one study shows that students who reframe content through a handwritten medium experience deeper learning than students who type notes verbatim from a lecture.
+But it’s real magic lies in the act of writing by hand: “Writing by hand really has an effect that cannot compare to the keyboard,” Bryan says.
+In fact, studies show that students who reframe content through a handwritten medium experience deeper learning than students who type notes verbatim from a lecture.

 The act of handwriting increases the likelihood that you will connect with the content you’re adding to the page, helping you cement your daily and weekly goals.
 Jot down a clear purpose for each day, and work towards larger goals each week and month.